 Delicious and nutritious, kale chips are a great snack.
 Kale chips are now widely available in heath food stores, and in some grocery stores.
 They come in many flavors, so you’ll be sure to find one that you love.

 Or, why not try making your own in an oven or dehydrator?
 Pre-heat your oven at the lowest temperature.
-Wash, de-stem and pat dry a couple of bunches of kale, toss in a sauce or dip that you love (i.e. BBQ, vegan ranch, Classic Hummus, or Vegan Chipotle Mayo.
+Wash, de-stem and pat dry a couple of bunches of kale, toss in a sauce or dip that you love (i.e. BBQ, vegan ranch, or Classic Hummus).
 Spread in a thin layer on a lined dehydrator sheet or baking tray and dehydrate or bake on a low heat until the kale chips are crispy.
 Enjoy immediately, or store in an airtight container once cooled.

 Eat Those Greens!

 Researchers agree that leafy greens are some of the most beneficial foods we can eat for our health.
 Now that we’ve looked at 8 different ways you can start incorporating more greens into your diet, why not give some of them a try.
 Let us know in the comments if one or more of these tips helps you!